German Americans: American Revolution

 Great Britain, whose King George III was also the Elector of Hanover in Germany, hired 18,000 Hessians.
-They were mercenary soldiers rented out by the rulers of several small German states such as Hesse to fight on the British side.
+They were auxiliary soldiers rented out by the rulers of several small German states such as Hesse to fight on the British side.
 Many were captured; they remained as prisoners during the war but some stayed and became U.S. citizens.
 In the American Revolution the Mennonites and other small religious sects were neutral pacifists.
 The Lutherans of Pennsylvania were on the patriot side.
 The Muhlenberg family, led by Rev. Henry Muhlenberg was especially influential on the Patriot side.
-His son Peter Muhlenberg, a Lutheran clergyman in Virginia became a major general and later a Congressman.Theodore G. Tappert, "Henry Melchior Muhlenberg and the American Revolution."
-Church History 11.4 (1942): 284-301. online However, in upstate New York, many Germans were neutral or supported the Loyalist cause.
+His son Peter Muhlenberg, a Lutheran clergyman in Virginia became a major general and later a Congressman.
+However, in upstate New York, many Germans were neutral or supported the Loyalist cause.

 From names in the 1790 U.S. census, historians estimate Germans constituted nearly 9% of the white population in the United States.